Rasmus Christian Elling

 Karen Blixens Ve 4, 2300 København S, Bygning 10, Building: 10-2-17

-My work focuses on the cultural, social and political life and death of cities, and on Iran's modern history in particular.
+My work focuses on the cultural, social and political life (and, occasionally, death) of cities - and on Iran's modern history in particular.

-Through my research in conjunction with the historical project 'Urban Violence in the Middle East' (SOAS, London, 2011-2012), I began to study the connection between collective violence and urban space in the oil city of Abadan in the 1940s.
+Through my research in conjunction with the historical project 'Urban Violence in the Middle East' (SOAS, London, 2011-2012), I studied the connection between collective violence and urban space in the oil city of Abadan.
 This focus then developed into a larger project on the urban history of Abadan - a project for which I have recently been awarded a grant.
+Together with my innovative, multi-media history project Abadan:Retold, this research has been covered by CNN, The Guardian, IranWire and other media outlets.

 Fields of interest